-If you do not speak English, if English is not your primary language, or if you need any other language accommodations with materials or information provided to you, contact your Customer Services office at the number provided in Section 2 of this handbook.
-Arrangements can be made for assistance and/or an interpreter to be available for you.
+If you do not speak English, contact your Customer Services office at the number provided in Section 2 of this handbook so that arrangements can be made for an interpreter for you.
 Language interpreters are available at no cost to you.

 We work with a variety of providers and agencies to offer interpretation and translation services.
 If our written materials are not available in your language, we will provide verbal translation of the materials in a language you understand.
-Some of our materials may be available in Braille or audiotape.